Skip to main content

 #

-If the robot itself is defective, the manufacturer (Intuitive Surgical) may be liable.
-Product liability claims can be based on:
+If the robot itself is defective, the manufacturer (Intuitive Surgical, Medtronic, etc.) may be liable.

 Design Defects: The robot’s fundamental design is unreasonably dangerous.
 For example, claims that da Vinci’s electrosurgical instruments are prone to energy leakage that causes burns.